 “When I treated him this afternoon, he still had a tight congested left hip, pelvic floor, groin, and lower abdomen.
 A fascial twist from his pelvic floor pulled through his back into his head.

 In therapy he was twisting, rolling, and wanted to be upside down, relating to in utero and birthing strain.
-A distinct tightness at base of his penis also released after a series of sessions.
+A distinct tightness at the base of his penis also released after a series of sessions.

 Thereafter, he fell sound asleep, and everyone commented that he was more peaceful and alert the rest of the day.
 He seemed to return to his presurgical calm demeanor.”

-By the way, I checked mom who developed right neck/ear pain from the delivery.
+By the way, I checked mom, who developed right neck/ear pain, from the delivery.
 After she had ten stitches for tearing, that unseen pelvic strain was pulling up into her neck and head.
 As part of the space/time continuum, we always need to connect the dots in space.
 Her zero-second brain cycle opened to 90 seconds.
 My global goal: Newborn/maternal therapy at birth.
 I rest my case.